Solving Offline Reinforcement Learning with Decision Tree Regression: Preliminaries and Related Works

+A powerful approach to solving this regression problem is using regression trees, particularly through the XGBoost algorithm \cite{loh2011classification, friedman2001greedy, chen2016xgboost}.
+XGBoost, short for Extreme Gradient Boosting, constructs an ensemble of decision trees to model the relationship between $s$ and $a$.
+This method iteratively improves the model by minimizing the objective function using a gradient-based optimization approach.
+Mathematically, the model output $\hat{a}$ in XGBoost is expressed as the sum of predictions from K individual regression trees: $\hat{a}_i = \sum_{k=1}^{K} f_k(\mathbf{s}_i)$, where each $f_k$ represents a regression tree parameterized by its structure and leaf weights.

+The objective function ($\mathcal{L}$) in XGBoost includes a regularization term to penalize model complexity, thereby preventing overfitting.
+The formal objective function to be minimized is:

-\cite{chen2016xgboost} presented XGBoost, a scalable tree-boosting system that is known for attaining excellent results in machine learning tasks.
-XGBoost incorporates novel techniques such as sparsity-aware algorithms for sparse data and weighted quantile sketch for approximate tree learning.
-It provides insights on cache access patterns, data compression, and sharding to build a scalable tree-boosting system.
-With these elements, XGBoost is faster and scales smoothly to handle large-scale machine-learning data, even with limited resources.
+where $\Omega(f_k)$ is the regularization term for the k-th tree, dependent on number of leaves and the weight of the leaves.
+So each tree $f_k$ is optimized to correct the errors of the previous trees, resulting in a highly accurate and robust regression model.
+Furthermore, XGBoost incorporates techniques such as sparsity-aware algorithms for sparse data and weighted quantile sketch for approximate tree learning.
+It optimizes cache access, data compression, and sharding to build a scalable tree-boosting system, making it faster and more scalable than traditional boosting methods, even for large datasets with limited resources \cite{chen2016xgboost, mcelfresh2024neural}.